 The drag coefficient itself depends on the Reynolds number

 Re.
-For small enough Reynolds number (of the order of few thousands or smaller) the dependence is mild and the drag coefficient is approximately constant.
-Check the Reynolds number calculator to learn more about different types of flows and their classification with Reynolds number.
+The dependence is mild for a small enough Reynolds number (of a few thousand or smaller), and the drag coefficient is approximately constant.
+Check the Reynolds number calculator to learn more about different flows and their classification with Reynolds number.

 Drag equation calculator